 The Canon EOS-1D Mark II and the Panasonic Lumix DMC-GH4 are two digital cameras that were announced, respectively, in January 2004 and February 2014.
 The 1D Mark II is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Panasonic provides 15.9 MP.
+The cameras are based on an APS-H (1D Mark II) and a Four Thirds (GH4) sensor.
+The Canon has a resolution of 8.2 megapixels, whereas the Panasonic provides 15.9 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II and the Panasonic GH4 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark II – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II and the Panasonic GH4.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is considerably smaller (50 percent) than the Canon 1D Mark II.
 Moreover, the GH4 is substantially lighter (64 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.